caraya/personal-blog/content/blog/javascript-event-listeners.md

 If the type of pointer device can't be detected or doesn't match the three available values, it will return an empty string.

-For the `pointerdown` event we use a switch statement to test the type of pointer device used.
+For the `pointerdown` event, we use a switch statement to test the type of pointer device used.
 We then create a different function to handle each type of device and, if the device doesn't match our list, we let the user know in the console.

 ```js
 myButton.addEventListener("pointerdown", (event) => {